yuandra/open-data-searcher/README.md

 You only need set up two things to easily set up your own open data searcher website :
 - Set up your configurations using a Google Sheet to manage which data portals to search and languages of the open data searcher website.
 - Run your website on Heroku (a service where you can run web based applications) by clicking on the Heroku button below.
-You will need to create a free account and you can just use the free tier version of Heroku (no need to pay anything!)
+You will need to create a free account and you can just use the free tier version of Heroku (no need to pay anything) for trial & prototyping.
+If you want to deploy it full time then you can switch to the paid tier.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)